24th Pursuit Group: After Bataan

 With the surrender of the United States Army on Bataan, Philippines on 8 April 1942, the remaining air echelon of the 24th Pursuit Group withdrew to Mindanao Island and began operating from Del Monte Airfield with whatever aircraft were remaining.
 The last of the group's aircraft were captured or destroyed by enemy forces on or about 1 May 1942.
 With the collapse of organized United States resistance in the Philippines on 8 May 1942, a few surviving members of the squadron managed to escape from Mindanao to Australia where they were integrated into existing units.

 The 24th Pursuit Group and its squadrons were never remanned after the battle.
 They were simply left on the active list of Fifth Air Force organizations throughout the war.
 The unit and its subordinate squadrons were inactivated on 2 April 1946.
-Over the years, the 3d, 20th and 17th Squadrons were re-activated by the United States Air Force and currently are on active duty, but the 21st and 34th Squadrons have remained inactive.
+Over the years, the 3d, 17th, 20th and 21st Squadrons were re-activated by the United States Air Force and currently are on active duty, but the 34th Squadron has remained inactive.